flextype/docs.flextype.org/project/entries/en/core/serializers/entry.md

 A JSON document may contains text, curly braces, square brackets, colons, commas, double quotes, and maybe a few other characters.

 For more details <a href="[url]/en/core/serializers/json">read the guide for the JSON</a>.

+#### FRONTMATTER

+Any file that contains a YAML front matter block will be processed by Flextype as a special file.
+The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
+Between these triple-dashed lines, you can set predefined variables or even create custom ones of your own.

+For more details <a href="[url]/en/core/serializers/frontmatter">read the guide for the FRONTMATTER</a>.